Learner-generated context: Definition

 The Learner Generated Contexts Research Group was formed at a workshop in Bath (UK) in March 2007.
-This interdisciplinary research group based at the London Knowledge Lab defines a learner generated context (LGC) as:
+This interdisciplinary research group based at the London Knowledge Lab defines a learner generated context as:

-A context created by people interacting together with a common, self- defined or negotiated learning goal.
+A context created by people interacting together with a common, self-defined or negotiated learning goal.
 The key aspect of Learner Generated Contexts is that they are generated through the enterprise of those who would previously have been consumers in a context created for them.

 Key issues

 The emphasis on contexts is key: learning is viewed as a social process occurring across a continuum of contexts, and learning must be "fit for context".
 The generation of context is characterised as an action on tools where a user actively selects, appropriates and implements learning solutions to meet their own needs.
 The following key issues emerge from this concept: